Zerthox/arcdps-food-reminder/README.md

 ![Tracker screenshot](./screenshots/tracker.png)

 ## Buff definitions
-Definitions for Food & Utility buffs are loaded from `arcdps_food_reminder_definitions.json`.
+The default definitions for Food & Utility buffs are collected in [data/definitions.json](./data/definitions.json).
-The file should be created automatically the first time the plugin is loaded.
-Default definitions are collected in [data/definitions.json](./data/definitions.json).
-The Malnourished & Diminished buffs are currently hardcoded and can not be changed.

 **Found an unknown Food/Utility buff that you would like to see added?**
 Right click the entry in the tracker and select `Copy ID`.
 Report the copied buff ID & the Food/Utility that applied it.

 ![Reporting unknown buff](./screenshots/unknown.png)

+**Using custom definitions:**
+Custom definitions can be set in `arcdps_food_reminder_definitions.json`.
+The file uses the same format as [data/definitions.json](./data/definitions.json).
+Entries using the same id will overwrite the default definition for a Food/Utility buff.

 ## Building from source
 You need to have [Rust](https://www.rust-lang.org/learn/get-started) installed.